Sports Coach Logo Sports Coach Training Principles Fitness Components

 Do not go on a calorie-restricted diet

-This is particularly critical for female athletes: excessive calorie restriction might result in the Female athlete triad.
+It is particularly critical for female athletes: excessive calorie restriction might result in the Female athlete triad.

-Water and female athlete's performance in sports
+Water and female athletes' performance in sports

 Although water is a good choice, sports drinks may be necessary, particularly in endurance activities or hot weather.
 Sports beverages include a small amount of salt, which aids in absorption.
 A sports diet with a salt level of 30 mmol/L is likely enough.